xqyet/NSH_ReportBuilder/README.md

 ## Contributions

-This is purely a personal project that I worked on to solve a few issues at work, so PRs may not be accepted.
+This is a personal project that I made to solve a few issues at work, so PRs may not be accepted.
 The code is public domain though, so feel free to fork and do whatever you want with it.

 ## Contact